Grauenwolf/BrimstoneMissions/DocumentationDocNet/OtherTokens.md

   * 5-6: Replace with Dishonored Dead
 * Use Devoured Dead when in Belly of the Beast
 * Use Scourge Dead when an Onmorake is on the table
-  * Vile Plague is removed if all Scourge Dead and Corpse Tokens are destoryed or removed.
+  * Vile Plague is removed if all Scourge Dead and Corpse Tokens are destroyed or removed.
 * If there are no other enemies on the board, remove all Corpse Tokens 18 or more squares away from any hero.